Writing Our Own Future

 "Everything…" she laughs softly, "especially us."
 Her words get my attention.
 I sit down next to her and listen.
-"I know it's not easy for your kind to deal the grief you had to experience.
+"I know it's not easy for your kind to deal the grief or loss of a loved one you had to experience.
 Every day I prayed that you were…alive and doing well.
 Believe me when I say that it was one of the hardest things I had to do.
 I was miserable for months knowing the fact that you could have withered away and not been able to do anything about it," she says, tears beginning to well in her eyes.
-"I couldn't eat, I couldn't sleep…I cried all the time.
+"I couldn't eat, I couldn't sleep…I cried all the time—I barely finished school.
 Ellie never left my side, making sure I stayed healthy enough during my pregnancy.
 When the twins were born, my spirits lifted because I knew a part of you would always be with me…"

 "Isa, a part of me will always be with you," I assure her.
 "No matter what happens now."

-"So, you mean to say you really don't hate me?" she raises a skeptical eyebrow, trying to lighten the mood a little with a grin.
+"So, you really don't hate me?" she raises a skeptical eyebrow, trying to lighten the mood a little with a grin.